 Some of the following may seem obvious, but other items may not be so.
 Travellers need to consider the following before travelling abroad in any event and in particular on a Podge’s Belgian Beer Tour:

 You must have travel insurance to join a Podge’s Belgian Beer Tour, taken out preferably before you book a Tour in case you need to cancel at short notice.
-Our cancellation policy is here along with our other Terms & Conditions.
+Our cancellation policy is set out on our Terms & Conditions page.

 The Coronavirus pandemic has caused insurers to amend their policy cover and many policies purchased after the pandemic broke in or around March 2020 in the U.K. have Coronavirus exclusion clauses, so you need to know what your policy covers and what it does not.
 If you are unsure please call your insurer.
 In very general terms it is likely that your policy would cover you for medical expenses, medical repatriation costs and certain other expenses incurred only if you actually contract Coronavirus abroad, have a positive test and a medical diagnosis.
 You may also be covered for the extra costs of extending your stay as a result of contracting Coronavirus whilst away, but these could have an upper limit.
 You need to know what yours is.